disc5/dyad-config-rl/README.md

 ## Image Processing Pipeline Case Study
 This repository contains the code used for the case-study on policy learning for a configurable image processing pipeline.

-The exprimental protocols and results can be found in the folder "experiments".
+The experimental protocols and results can be found within the folder "experiments".

 If you find bugs or you want to contribute, just drop me a line.